bedwards254/test_repo/testFile.md

 ## And now for a footnote!
 This is my footnote test <a href="#anchor1"><sup>1</sup></a>

+## Let's try a block quote:
+Someone wise once said:
+> "There is a voice inside of you
+> That whispers all day long,
+> 'I feel this is right for me,
+> I know that this is wrong.'
+> No teacher, preacher, parent, friend
+> Or wise man can decide
+> What's right for you -- just listen to
+> The voice that speaks inside."

+That someone was **Shel Silverstein**

 <a id="anchor1">[1]</a> Here is my footnote (I hope).